algosup/2022-Project-Artificial-Intelligence-Group-C/Documents/Functional_Specifications.md

 will be that the AI should be accurate thanks to the data provided for the training.

 To get those data for the training we have a few options:
--Record samples ourselves during classes or with the help of volunteers.
+-Recording samples ourselves during classes or with the help of volunteers.
 This solution would be
 more accurate since it would be the voice of the future users used to train.
 The downside would be that it would be much longer to gather the data since it doesn’t already exist.

--Find existing samples.
+-Finding existing samples.
 We can find some voice samples online that are available for download.
 This solution would be faster to implement since the voice samples already exist and we wouldn’t have to record them.
 The downside of this solution will be that the samples wouldn’t be as accurate in terms of pronunciation and accent as if we recorded ourselves.

 -Use data augmentation.
 Data augmentation is a process that allows to increase the amount of data we have by modifying the data we already have.
-We would need to have some data before using this but it could help a lot in creating sufficient data for the training of our AI
+We would need to get some data before using this but it could help a lot in creating sufficient data for the training of our AI.

 ## Uses case

 ![Use case ](img/UseCase.png)

-The developper have made the model of the AI.
-He put it on the Arduino Board.
+The developper have made the model of the AI, and then he puts it on the Arduino Board.
-The users speak next to the board equipped with a microphone and the Arduino board know if it's a english sentence or a french sentence with the model made by the developper and inform the users with the LED.
-Green for an english sentence or conversation , red for a french sentence or conversation and the LED blue for an unknow conversation(neither english nor french).
+The users speak next to the board equipped with a microphone, so the Arduino board could detect if it's an english sentence or a french sentence thanks the model made by the developper, before informing the users with the LED.
+Green for an English sentence or conversation, Red for a French sentence or conversation, and the Blue for an unknown conversation(neither english nor french).

 ## Requirements